Transfer of business to the European Union (EU)

 You should complete the Transfer of business activities form and present it to Revenue at the time of importation.

 If you owe any duties, for example, Value-Added Tax (VAT) you must:

 - complete an electronic customs declaration by using Revenue's new Automated Import System (AIS)

-- include the following in D/E 2/3 of the declaration:
+- where required, include the following in D/E 2/3 of the declaration:

 'Exemption from import charges, excluding VAT, claimed – Capital goods and other equipment (or livestock, as the case may be) imported on a transfer of a business undertaking'.

 You will need proof of the transfer of business activities to the European Union (EU), for example:

 - proof of the sale of your business premises to show that the business has ceased activity outside the State